-To teach English in Japan full time, you need a degree to get a work visa.
+To teach English in Japan full time, whether in a language school or on the JET scheme, you need a degree to get a work visa.
 This can be disappointing to discover for anyone desperate to live and work in this incredible country, but the good news is Japan offers a Working Holiday Visa!

 The primary purpose of a Working Holiday Visa is hinted at in the name – it’s to take a holiday.
 This means that while you can legally work teaching English on this holiday visa, you can’t do it full time and it should primarily be to fund your travels.
 So, if you love the idea of exploring Japan for a year and teaching English on the side, then a Working Holiday Visa is perfect for you.